-If investors are unable to use fossil fuel stocks to offset risks, their total portfolio risk will rise unless they are able to find something else to use instead.
+If investors are unable to use fossil fuel stocks on their stock trading apps to offset risks, their total portfolio risk will rise unless they are able to find something else to use instead.
 But are the alternatives as good.
 And, if not, what is the cost?

 In our study released recently, we measured the cost of the risk-return trade-off of removing a significant set of players in the FTSE.
 We used this theory to construct two sets of stocks: one a broad tracker based on the stocks in the FTSE All Share Index, and the other with the listed fossil fuel firms excluded.
 Within those two sets, we established the set of ‘efficient portfolios – those for which there was no way to enjoy greater returns without facing more risk.

 Comparing the two sets of ‘efficient portfolios’ – divested and not – we found that investors who want to exclude fossil fuels will need to pick their poison: 20 per cent more risk if they want to avoid any reduction in returns, 68 basis points less in returns each year if they want to avoid any additional risk on their portfolio, or some mix of the two.